ArcGIS Blog

 return to top

 The trace and export subnetwork tools have many parameters that control their output.
-We will describe some of the most important parameters here, along with a description of how to use the output of these tools.
-The export subnetwork tool has historically provided more options for how to output results, but the trace tool continues to be enhanced to provide more options for outputting results.
+We will describe some of the most important parameters here.
+In the older releases of ArcGIS Enterprise, the export subnetwork tool has provided more options for how to output results, but in newer releases the trace and export subnetwork operations have equivalent output capabilities.
 Below we describe how to best use the following parameters when performing network analysis:

 1. Trace Configurations

-A trace configuration allows you to control how a trace behaves and which features should be returned.
-Every network has a default configuration that is used when you trace, validate, or export a subnetwork.
-The trace and export subnetwork tools allow you to pass in your own trace configurations that alter this behavior.
+A trace configuration allows you to control how a trace behaves, and which features should be returned.
+Every subnetwork has a default configuration that is used when you trace, validate, or export a subnetwork.
+The trace and export subnetwork tools allow you to override any default trace configurations that alter this behavior.

 It is possible, but uncommon, to use a different configuration when exporting subnetworks.
 In our next article we show how you use a different trace configuration to include proposed or normally de-energized features in your exports.